 Brief Mission Homecoming Report

 Currently, we are working and still trying to settle down.
-Kathy has been hired at Cedar City Hospital (Intermountain Healthcare) as a Labor & Delivery Nurse and a Lactation Consultant.
+Kathy has hired on at Cedar City Hospital (Intermountain Healthcare) as a Labor & Delivery Nurse and a Lactation Consultant.
 I am retired and work as a “Hobbyist” around the home.
-We bought a nice house in the City of Enoch, UT (see the note below).
+We bought a nice house in the City of Enoch, UT (please see the note below).
 We moved into our home July 1st, 2019.
 Life is good!
-The Cedar City area is wonderful; we love the people in our Enoch 6th Ward and neighborhood, we love the new Cedar City Utah Temple; and it appears the city is at geographical crossroads for our family.
+The Cedar City area is wonderful; we love the people in our Enoch 6th Ward and neighborhood; we love the new Cedar City Utah Temple; and it appears the city is at geographical crossroads for our family.
 Now, isn’t that convenient and wonderful?
 Hurrah, Hurrah for Israel!

 Note: If you thought the City of Enoch had been translated, well maybe you’re right (Genesis 5:21-24 and Moses 7:69, 21).
 But it may have returned … perhaps to pick up a few more travelers.
 I don’t know for sure! 😀